codewithmohsen/frontend-reactjs/02- Create Project Structure.md

 ```
 npx create-next-app@latest

-What is your project named? myApp
+What is your project named? frontend-reactjs
 Would you like to use TypeScript?
 No / Yes
 Would you like to use ESLint?
 No / Yes
 Would you like to use Tailwind CSS?
 No / Yes